Bayesian Variational Inference for Mixed Data Mixture Models: Variational Inference

 A common assumption for the variational family is that the variational posterior factorises into a product of independent distributions: where $q_i$ is the posterior for the $i$th block of variables $\bm{\theta}_i$.
 This is known as the mean field assumption.
 One popular and convenient algorithm for solving the optimisation problem in \Cref{eq: VUobjectiveparametrised} under the mean field assumption is Coordinate Ascent Variational Inference (CAVI).
 CAVI maximises the ELBO by iteratively updating each factor in the variational distribution while treating all other factors as fixed, until the ELBO has converged to a local maximum.
-Given the variational posterior in \Cref{eq: meanfieldapprox}, the ELBO becomes:
+It can be shown CAVI updates the $q_j$ in turn via while keeping all $q_i, i \neq j$ fixed.